kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 When initializing an Elm app through JavaScript, you have access to set initial values into the app with something called [flags](https://guide.elm-lang.org/interop/flags.html).

-For this part of the series, I want to show you some techniques for loading these values called flags directly from IHP as soon as the page has loaded.
+For this part of the series, I want to show you a technique for loading these values called flags directly from IHP into Elm.

 **And what's even cooler, we will also enable you to generate Haskell types to Elm without writing any decoders or encoders manually 😍**